cfarkas/Genotype-variants/README.md

 # BASH pipeline:

-Users can execute the pipeline in bash executing a config file.
-This file will invoke four scripts (sort_bam.sh, variant_collection.sh, filtering_combined_mouse.sh and genotype_variants_mouse.sh) that should be present in the working folder along with the genotype_variants_mouse_linux.R script, the mm10.fa genome (properly indexed) and the BAM files (unsorted) from every genotype to analyze.
+Users can execute the pipeline by using several scripts sequentially: sort_bam.sh (for sorting BAM files), variant_collection.sh (for calling variants with freebayes) ,filtering_combined_mouse.sh (filtering and intersection of VCF files) and genotype_variants_mouse.sh (obtention of KO-ligated variants and R plots).
+These four scripts should be present in the working folder along with the genotype_variants_mouse_linux.R script, the mm10.fa genome (in FASTA format, properly indexed) and the BAM files (unsorted) from every genotype to analyze.

 ## Preeliminars: